 Be polite

 Everyone goes to the bathhouse to have fun.
 Nothing ruins the fun faster than rudeness.
-Please remember your auntie’s advice: Be kind and polite to everyone you meet.
-Sometimes “politeness” means ignoring and moving away from someone who is being rude to you.
+Auntie says: Be kind and polite to everyone you meet.
+Sometimes “politeness” means quietly moving along and not engaging with someone who’s being rude.

 When you need to decline someone’s invitation to play, do it nicely.
 If you’re the one being turned down, apologize and move along.